DavyJonesLocker/party_foul/README.md

 rails g party_foul:install
 ```

-This will prompt you for the Github credentials of the account that will
+This prompts you for the Github credentials of the account that is
-be opening the issues.
-The OAuth token for that account will be stored
+opening the issues.
+The OAuth token for that account is stored
 in `config/initializers/party_foul.rb`.
 You may want to remove the token
 string and store in an environment variable.
 It is best not to store the
 token in version control.